-The unit must be installed level (zero tolerance) in both horizontal axis for proper operation.
-Do not use the coil or drain pan as the reference point because the coil may be pitched and the drain pan has an inherent positive slope to provide proper drainage.
+The unit must be installed level (zero tolerance) in both horizontal axes.
+Do not use the coil or drain pan as reference.
+The coil may be pitched, and the drain pan has an inherent positive slope for proper drainage.

 Heavy Object!